Ukraine-Russia crisis: What to know about rising fear of war | Law-Order

 Stoltenberg again called on Russia to “de-escalate,” and repeated warnings from the West that “any further Russian aggression would have severe consequences and carry a heavy price.”
 The NATO chief said Russian forces in Belarus are likely to rise to 30,000 including special forces and supported by fighter jets and missiles.

-___ DIPLOMATIC EFFORTS TO DEFUSE CRISIS Turkish President Recep Tayyip Erdogan is visiting his Ukrainian counterpart in Kyiv, saying he wants to play his part in establishing ''an atmosphere of peace and trust in our region.”
-Erdogan also underscored Turkey's support for Ukraine's territorial integrity, calling the nation a “strategic partner and neighbor.”
+Turkish President Recep Tayyip Erdogan is visiting his Ukrainian counterpart in Kyiv, saying he wants to play his part in establishing ''an atmosphere of peace and trust in our region.”
+Erdogan also underscored Turkey's support for Ukraine's territorial integrity, calling the nation a “strategic partner and neighbour.”
 “As a Black Sea nation, we invite all sides to exercise restraint and dialogue in order to bring peace to the region,” Erdogan said.

 Macron will speak to Putin, then Ukrainian President Volodymyr Zelenskyy, according to Macron's office.